MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxoutgoingjob-id-vb.md

-﻿---
+---
-Description: 'The Id property is a null-terminated string that contains a unique identifier for the outbound fax job.
-You can use the identifier to retrieve the archived fax message after the job completes successfully.' ms.assetid: '668e96c6-679e-42cf-b444-eda1586e3b53'
+Description: The Id property is a null-terminated string that contains a unique identifier for the outbound fax job.
+You can use the identifier to retrieve the archived fax message after the job completes successfully. ms.assetid: 668e96c6-679e-42cf-b444-eda1586e3b53
-title: 'FaxOutgoingJob.Id property'
+title: FaxOutgoingJob.Id property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxOutgoingJob.Id property